What is Docker?

 CMD ["echo", "hello world"]

-This means that our image will be based on the alpine image, and it’s first instruction will be to run the command echo hello world.
+image, and it’s first instruction will be to run the command echo hello world

 To build this image, go to the directory where the Dockerfile is situated, and run: